 The amendment clarifies that a servicing contract that includes a fee can constitute continuing involvement in a financial asset.
-An entity must assess the nature of the fee and the arrangement against the guidance for continuing involvement in IFRS 7.B30 and IFRS 7.42C in order to assess whether the disclosures are required.
+An entity must assess the nature of the fee and the arrangement against the guidance given for continuing involvement in IFRS 7 in order to assess whether the disclosures are required.